bcgov/zeva/.github/readme.md

+# How to build a single pull request

 # TFRS Post Release Work
 After the release is deployed on Prod
 * Merge the tracking pull request to master